 If you're going to drink, do so responsibly.
-Most sexual assaults on college campuses follow drinking by one or both individuals.
+Most sexual assaults on college campuses involve alcohol or drug use by one or both individuals.
 In addition, be aware of how alcohol affects you.
 If drinking makes you more aggressive, you could be in danger of sexually assaulting someone.
 Being drunk is not a defense for committing sexual assault.